Joseph Wheeler: Legacy

 In 1925, the state of Alabama donated a bronze statue of Joseph Wheeler to the National Statuary Hall Collection at the United States Capitol.
 Additionally, several locations in Alabama are named after Wheeler, including Joe Wheeler State Park, Wheeler Lake and Dam, and the Wheeler National Wildlife Refuge.
 Also, Joseph Wheeler High School in Marietta, Georgia, and Wheeler County, Georgia are named after him.
 During World War II, the United States Navy named a Liberty Ship in honor of Wheeler.
 Wheeler Road, a main thoroughfare through west Augusta is named after him as well.
 Furthermore, Joe Wheeler Electric Cooperative in northwest Alabama also honors him.
 Also Camp Wheeler, near Macon, Georgia (which served as an army base during both World Wars), was named for Wheeler.

 The City of Derby, Connecticut, where Wheeler grew up, named him as one of the first members of its Hall of Fame in 2007.

+Wheeler was portrayed by Gary Busey in the 1997 TV movie Rough Riders.